 Dr. Joan Islas

-Prior to joining the DoD system, Joan worked in California in the public and private school settings as an elementary school educator with a focus on multi-age and multi-cultural education.
+Prior to joining DoDEA, Dr. Islas taught in southern California.
+She worked in both public and private school settings as an elementary school educator with a focus on multi-age and multi-cultural education.

-In 1988, Joan earned her Bachelor of Science degree in Elementary Education, with a minor in Psychology from Seton Hall University, New Jersey.
-She completed a Master’s of Science Degree in Foundations of Education at Troy University, Seoul Korea, in 2001, and then earned her Doctorate's Degree in Educational Leadership at Argosy University, California, two years later.
+She earned her Bachelor of Science Degree in Elementary Education, with a minor in Psychology from Seton Hall University, South Orange, New Jersey.
+She completed a Master’s of Science Degree in Foundations of Education at Troy University, while in Seoul, Korea, and a Doctorate Degree in Educational Leadership at Argosy University, Orange County, California.